Ancient furniture: Beds

-Most Egyptians did not use beds as only the wealthy had access to them.
-Ancient beds found in the tombs of Tutankhamen and Hetepheres tended to resemble that of an animal, usually a bull.
+Most Egyptians did not use beds, as only the wealthy had access to them.
+Royal beds were often gilded and richly decorated.
+Those found in the tombs of Tutankhamen and Hetepheres tended to resemble animals, usually a bull.
 The beds sloped up towards the head, and down towards the foot.
 To prevent the sleeper from falling off the bed, there was a wooden footboard.
 Wood or ivory headrests were used instead of pillows.
-It is possible that the headrests served ceremonial purposes.
-They may have been used exclusively for the heads of dead pharaohs.
-To upholster the beds, leather and fabrics were used to support the mattress; Egyptians would weave leather strips into the open holes of the bed frame.
-Royal beds would often be gilded and richly decorated.
+It is possible that the headrests served ceremonial purposes, and may have been used exclusively for the heads of dead pharaohs.
 Beds were constructed out of wood and had a simple framework that was supported by four legs.
+To upholster the beds, leather and fabrics were used to support the mattress, with strips being woven into the open holes of the bed frame.
 A plaited flax cord was lashed to the side of the framework.
 The flax cords were used in weaving together opposite sides of the framework to form an elastic surface for the user.
 Also found inside of the tomb of Hetepheres, was a royal canopy.
-This royal canopy was encased in gold, and from it hung curtains.
-Either for privacy or to keep out insects.
+This royal canopy was encased in gold and had curtains hanging from it, used either for privacy or to keep out insects.

 Other beds consisted of a simple frame standing on short legs, with a network of lacing to support a mattress pad of folded linen.
 A typical bed sloped down from head to foot, ending in a vertical footboard.
 The frame had a series of holes drilled to accommodate the cross lacing that provided the sleeping surface.

 Another kind of bed was called a box-bed.
 These structures were built into the wall and were painted with images of Bes and Taweret demonstrating a fertility function.
 Some box-beds contain limestone headrests, and a fragment of a female statue.
 This indicates that the box-bed may have been used for sexual purposes.
 Another theory is that these beds were used for childbirth.
-However, this is unlikely, as the beds would not be suitable for the way childbirth was practiced in Ancient Egypt.
-In Egypt, the mother would squat whilst giving birth, this was impossible in this bad.
+However, this is unlikely, as the beds would not be suitable for the childbirth methods practiced in ancient Egypt.